ids/cluster-builder/index.md

 title:  Cluster Builder
 ---

-Using freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of fleets of orchestration cluster VMs to VMware Hypervisors.
+Using freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of fleets of container orchestration cluster VMs to VMware hypervisors, such as vSphere/ESXi, VMware Workstation Pro and VMware Fusion Pro.

 > One command... and the cluster is deployed!